Mastering Voice Search Optimization - People Development Magazine

 Question Words

-Users tend to utilize phrases with question words such as who or what or when or where or why or how in their voice searches.
+Users tend to utilise phrases with question words, such as who, what, when, where, why, or how, in their voice searches.

-The modifications in search patterns have made traditional keyword optimization insufficient to drive website success.
-Your audience’s spoken questions and their speaking patterns need consideration during your optimization process.
+The modifications in search patterns have made traditional keyword optimisation insufficient to drive website success.
+Your audience’s spoken questions and their speaking patterns need consideration during your optimisation process.

-If you’re interested in optimizing your contents for voice search, you should focus on conversational and natural phrases.
-It is quite possible that they will speak different from how they type when asking questions.
+If you’re interested in optimising your content for voice search, you should focus on conversational and natural phrases.
+They may speak differently from how they type when asking questions.

-Place long tail keywords in this manner and pair up question-based phrases such as “What is the best way to…” that pretty much sounds like how people verbally ask questions.
+Place long tail keywords in this manner and pair up question-based phrases, such as “What is the best way to…” that sound like how people verbally ask questions.

-Tools specializing in analyzing queries and measuring performance are significant to optimizing voice search and adjusting to content geared toward spoken search.
+Tools specialising in analysing queries and measuring performance are significant to optimising voice search and tailoring content for spoken search.
 Here are some ideal tools to ramp up your voice search plan:

 1. AnswerThePublic